 At d2o, we wholeheartedly embrace the implementation and enforcement of the General Data Protection Regulation (GDPR).

-Think of the vast (and increasing) amount of data out there generated by our social media and internet browsing habits; the data generated by connected machines in the Internet of Things together with sophisticated new methods of analysing and crunching that information.
+Think of the vast and ever-increasing amount of data out there, generated by our social media and internet browsing habits, the data generated by connected machines in the Internet of Things, together with sophisticated new methods of analysing and crunching that information.

 It is, therefore, reassuring that as individuals we have the right to know what personal data is held about us, what and how it is being used and that the information can be removed.
 Moreover, it is comforting to know that if those entrusted with our personal data violate these rights, they will face justice.
 As such, the GDPR incentivises good corporate citizenship.

 For a SaaS provider, the GDPR provides a common set of privacy regulations, replacing what used to be more than 28 laws.
 In a real way, the GDPR contributes to levelling the playing field by substantially reducing inconsistencies and ambiguities, thus enabling businesses like ours – whose uncompromising commitment is to respect our client’s privacy rights, and gain and sustain life-long trust – to expand across borders with less administrative burden.